zeroluck/docs/sources/articles/apache-saml.md

 ### Install and Configure httpd
 #### Installation

-The following commands will install and start the Apache server on your machine/Linux environment.
+The following commands will both install, and start the Apache web server on your machine/Linux environment:

 ```
 yum install httpd